Want to learn how to keep bees? Let’s take a look at a few considerations before you start beekeeping and see if it’s a hobby for you.

 There are several things to consider before you decide to take on the responsibilities of beekeeping.

-Do you live in the country, with a lot of land and not many neighbors?
+Do you have a lot of acreage and not many neighbors?
 That’s awesome.
 Finding a spot for your beehive is going to be much easier for you than for your urban counterparts.
 Here’s what you need to look for:

 - A sunny location, especially a place with abundant morning sun